nulvoid/cpu-ranker/README.md

 `((l3_cache / cores) ** cache_scaling) * l3_bonus`

+Note: while the L3 cache bonus is exponential, it alone is not enough to overpower general CPU performance as shipped.
+As such, a 7800X3D for example will not dominate rankings purely based off of L3 cache.

 Efficiency is calculated from two separate operations:

 `power_cost = ((tdp / cores) + (tdp / threads)) / 2`

 `efficiency = performance / (performance + power_cost * tdp_penalty)`

-Constants are defined as:
+Constants are adjustable and defined as:

 ```
 weight_single = 0.78 (defines the importance of single core performance)
 weight_multi = 0.22 (defines the importance of multi core performance)
 l3_bonus = 0.50 (adjusts the overall contribution of L3 cache for each CPU)
 cache_scaling = 2.5 (defines how aggressive the L3 cache bonus curve is)
-tdp_penalty = 200 (defines how harshly tdp affects a score)
+tdp_penalty = 200 (defines how harshly TDP affects a score)
-scalar = 70 (used to produce more readable scores)
+scalar = 70 (used to produce more readable scores only, and does not affect CPU rankings)
 ```